Championship wrap: Leeds back on top

 NO JOY FOR THE BOTTOM SIX

-With bottom-of-the-table Ipswich not in action until Monday (AEDT), 23rd-placed Bolton Wanderers' wait for a 2019 league win continues after it lost 2-1 at home to Preston.
+With bottom-of-the-table Ipswich not in action until Monday (NZDT)), 23rd-placed Bolton Wanderers' wait for a 2019 league win continues after it lost 2-1 at home to Preston.

 Rotherham and Wigan drew in a meeting between two members of the bottom six, while Millwall lost 1-0 at Swansea courtesy of George Byers's first goal for the Welsh club.
 Elsewhere, Nottingham Forest beat Brentford 2-1.